-Describe any modifications to the building vulnerability component in the model since the previously-accepted model.
+Describe any modifications to the building vulnerability component in the hurricane model since the previously-accepted hurricane model.

-Provide a flowchart documenting the process by which the building vulnerability functions are derived and implemented.
+Provide a flowchart documenting the process by which the building hurricane vulnerability functions are derived and implemented.

-Describe the nature and extent of actual insurance claims data used to develop the building vulnerability functions.
-Describe in detail what is included, such as, number of policies, number of insurers, date of loss, and number of units of dollar exposure, separated into personal residential, commercial residential, and manufactured home.
+Describe the nature and extent of actual insurance claims data used to develop the building hurricane vulnerability functions.
+Describe in detail what is included, such as, number of policies, number of insurers, dates of hurricane loss, and number of units of dollar exposure, separated into personal residential, commercial residential, and manufactured homes.

-Describe the assumptions, data (including insurance claims data), methods, and processes used for the development of the building vulnerability functions.
+Describe the assumptions, data (including insurance claims data), methods, and processes used for the development of the building hurricane vulnerability functions.

-Summarize post-event site investigations, including the source, and provide a brief description of the resulting use of these data in the development or validation of building vulnerability functions.
+Summarize post-event site investigations, including the sources, and provide a brief description of the resulting use of these data in the development or validation of building hurricane vulnerability functions.

-Describe the categories of the different building vulnerability functions.
-Specifically, include descriptions of the building types and characteristics, building height, number of stories, regions within the state of Florida, year of construction, and occupancy types in which a unique building vulnerability function is used.
-Provide the total number of building vulnerability functions available for use in the model for personal and commercial residential classifications.
+Describe the categories of the different building hurricane vulnerability functions.
+Specifically, include descriptions of the building types and characteristics, building height, number of stories, regions within the state of Florida, year of construction, and occupancy types for which a unique building hurricane vulnerability function is used.
+Provide the total number of building hurricane vulnerability functions available for use in the hurricane model for personal and commercial residential classifications.

-Describe the process by which local construction practices and building code adoption and enforcement are considered in the development of the building vulnerability functions.
+Describe the process by which local construction practices and building code adoption and enforcement are considered in the development of the building hurricane vulnerability functions.

 Suggestion from Commissioner Lee: